 Lenders may also look at your business credit score.
 It shows how suitable your business is to receive financial credit based on how financially risky your business is.
 There are many reasons why business credit is important, so it’s a good idea to understand and monitor your business credit health.
 Credit agencies such as Equifax Canada and TransUnion Canada produce business credit scores and reports for Canadian business owners.
 Thinking Capital also provides a free Small Business Grade, in partnership with Equifax.
 This simple letter score shows you what your business credit health looks like and can empower you to understand and build your business credit health.

-Bad Credit Loans: Where can I get a loan with bad credit?
+Low Credit Loans: Where can I get a loan with low credit?

 While it’s true that most loans offered by banks and other financial groups try to minimize the risk of default, that doesn’t mean only people with a secure line of credit and perfect credit history qualify for loans.
 It’s well understood that mistakes can be made over the course of one’s personal and professional life, and those shouldn’t stop people from making improvements.

-That is why other financial groups, such as private lenders, exist to help people get bad credit business loans.
-While banks will always look at a credit score, it’s normal for bad credit loan groups to not check this factor.
-Of course, the interest rates for a bad credit loan are likely to be higher because the financial group is taking a bigger risk on a person with bad credit, especially if it is an unsecured personal loan, which means no collateral is being put up to protect the lender in the case of default.
+That is why other financial groups, such as private lenders, exist to help people get business loans.
+While banks will always look at a credit score, other lenders consider more than just your credit score, including your time in business, your revenue, and your business cash flow.
+Of course, the interest rates for a loan if you have low credit are likely to be higher because the financial group is taking a bigger risk on a person with low credit.
+If you take an unsecured personal loan, no collateral is being put up to protect the lender in the case of default.

-One good thing about bad credit loans is that, when properly managed, they can help improve your financial record.
-Meeting the payments on a bad credit loan can help improve your credit.
+One good thing about obtaining a loan with low credit is that, when properly managed, they can help improve your financial record.
+Making payments on time can help improve your credit.

 Will a business loan help my credit?

 One of the most important things to keep in mind when thinking about getting a business loan is to view the loan not just as a financial resource, but a way to improve your business standing.
-As with the bad credit loan, which can help Canadians improve their poor personal credit score, the same holds true for any loan or financial product that you successfully manage.
+Any loan or financial product that you successfully manage can help you improve your credit score.

 When you pay off installment loans, pay back cash advances, abide by the personal guarantee you issue, or grow an asset financed by the bank, you are helping yourself.
 All positive financial activities help to establish a credit history, and the more successful transactions that you have, the better your personal credit score becomes.